-Ethos Capital is listed as an investment entity in the “Financials – Equity Investment Instruments” sector of the JSE and offers investors long-term capital appreciation by investing in a diversified portfolio of unlisted investments managed by Ethos, the largest private equity firm in sub-Saharan Africa.
+Ethos Capital is listed as an investment entity in the “Financials – Closed End Investments” sector of the JSE and offers investors long-term capital appreciation by investing in a diversified portfolio of unlisted investments managed by Ethos, the largest private equity firm in sub-Saharan Africa.